giulianopz/lfcs/domains/3-user-and-group-management/d.md

 ## Manage template user environment

-The `/etc/skel` directory contains files and directories that are automatically copied over to a new user’s when it is created from `useradd` command:
+The `/etc/skel` directory contains files and directories that are automatically copied over to a new user's when it is created from `useradd` command:
 ```
 ll /etc/skel/
 >total 48K